MaifengNg/DSA4262/README.md

 ## Docker solution
 ```
-If you have docker installed, u can run the command `bash start_script.sh`.
+If you have docker installed, you can run the command `bash start_script.sh`.
-This bash script helps u run the test.py script on the sample.json data.
+This bash script helps you run the test.py script on the sample.json data.
 ```